Transfer Learning with Distance Covariance for Random Forest: Error Bounds and an EHR Application: Introduction

+To our knowledge, this is the first procedure for transfer learning with random forest that has statistical error rate guarantees.
+Moreover, while related work such as \cite{cai2024transfer} restricted the difference function to be polynomial, we do not restrict the function class of the difference function beyond Lipschitz-type requirements.
+Transfer learning in other nonparametric regression methods, such as kernel regression in \cite{wang2023minimax}, also fundamentally differs from our method and theoretical results, since in kernel regression, one can explicitly regularize by the norm in the RKHS space similar to $\ell_1$ regularization in transfer learning for linear models as in \cite{bastani2021predicting,li2022transfer}.

 Our use of distance covariance learnt in a split sample for determining the vector of probabilities for splitting the features may also be of interest for the random forest procedure in general.
-We theoretically show that for the features independent of the difference function between source and target domains, the estimated sample distance covariances with the residuals in the target data are small with high probability.
-Therefore, using these sample distance covariances as splitting probabilities for the features amounts to a form of soft feature screening, which enables a faster rate of convergence in the mean squared error of the residual random forest on the target data.
+We theoretically show that for the features independent of the difference function between source and target domains, the population distance covariances with the residual random variable in the target data are small.
+We further show that their sample counterparts well approximates the population measures with high probability.
+Therefore, using the sample distance covariances as splitting probabilities for the features amounts to a form of soft feature screening, which enables a faster rate of convergence in the mean squared error of the residual random forest on the target data.
 This procedure, therefore, answers a question raised by \cite{klusowski2021sharp} on how to estimate the set of ``active'' features in CRF and presents an alternative procedure to the decision stumps procedure in \cite{klusowski2021nonparametric}.

-Going beyond the centered random forest for which we provide theoretical guarantees, we also develop a transfer learning method based on distance covariance for the standard random forest using similar ideas.
-For the SRF, we empirically show superior transfer learning performance under the same settings as the CRF.
-We apply the new methods to improve the prediction accuracy of ICU outcomes for patients in smaller-bed target hospitals using source data from large hospitals with a large multi-hospital EHR datasets of more than 200000 ICU patients.